 Self-Directed Learning

+The Montessori education has a reliable faith in the fact that children are motivated to learn and to inquire into the world around them.
 In the Montessori classroom, the teacher is not a lecture giver; she guides children to find out things for themselves and solve problems through their efforts.

+It also allows the children to choose the kind of activities and Montessori educational materials that arouse their interest and passion.
 An identity of freedom instills responsibility and self-discipline as the children learn to distribute time and make choices consistent with learning goals.

-Multigenerational Learning with Life Skills Focus
+Multigenerational Learning

-What makes Montessori different is that In Montessori rooms, there are a variety of mixed-age groupings where children coexist and learn in an assisted, collaborative environment.
+What makes Montessori different is that in Montessori rooms, there are a variety of mixed-age groupings where children coexist and learn in an assisted, collaborative environment.

+The multi-age people environment in such groupings inspires peer learning, mentorship, and social and emotional growth.
 Besides, this group setting allows younger children to learn from older peers while older children consolidate their knowledge by leading and helping younger peers.

-In addition to academic learning, Montessori education emphasizes developing practical life skills, focusing on the special features of the Montessori approach.
+Education Montessori, therefore, is an inclusive approach that brings out empathy in students toward acting together.
+In addition to academic learning, the Montessori method of education emphasizes developing practical life skills, focusing on the special features of the Montessori approach.

 In Montessori education, utmost consideration is given to everything, including the classroom structure, the assortment of materials, and more, with the target being self-initiation and independent learning.